 “I love being a part of this organization and helping others.
 My hope is that we can continue to provide food and basic necessities to those in need.
 If we all give a little we can help a lot!”

 Peg Holland, Board Secretary

 Peg was raised in Deshler, Ohio moved to Bowling Green after she met her husband, Robert.
 They have two children, Timothy and Amy.
-Amy is the founder and Director of Brown Bag Food Project.
+Amy is the founder of Brown Bag Food Project.
 Peg retired from Ball Corporation in Findlay, Ohio in 2016, after 36 years as a Quality Control Inspector.
 She spent many years volunteering and overseeing the Children's Holiday Party and the Girls Day Outing while employed.
 After retirement, this enabled her to spend countless hours volunteering at Brown Bag Food Project.
 You can see her at the office on a very regular basis.
 She enjoys working with new volunteers and helping keep the office running.

 Colleen is the office coordinator at the Rehab Services Department at Wood County Hospital and enjoys working with people of all ages.
 Brown Bag Food Project is important to her because she enjoy helping others and strive to help make a positive difference in people's lives.
 In her spare time, she spends time with her husband Steven and dog Penny, reading and relaxing, especially at the lake.